ShiangHu/Xi-Pi/README.md

 [[`Paper`]()] [[`Biorxiv`]()]

-The **XiPi(ξ-π) alorithm** separate periodic and aperiodic neural activity **using nonparametric model**.
+The **ξ-π (XiPi) algorithm** separates periodic and aperiodic neural activity **using nonparametric model**.
 It works in the spectral domain, like FOOOF, IRASA, SpriNt etc.

 <p align="center">
   <img src="assets/Structure.png?raw=true"/>